albassort/AlbaBuild.nvim/README.md

 - "autoopen_whitelist" (array[int]): If the return code is equal to any of these values, perform autoopen.
 This is incompatible with autoopen_blacklist
 - "autoopen_blacklist" (array[int]): If the return code not is equal to any of these values, perform autoopen.
 This is incompatible with autoopen_whitelist
 - "print_ongoing" (bool): If  you wish to be notified as a program is ongoing, of the std and stderr outputs, this will print them in the status line.
+- "min_args" (int): If your given command requires parameters, you can mandate that they are given.
+If there are less arguments given than min_args, it will prompt you again to re-enter the command.
+- "prompt": (string) This will be shown when the arguments given is less than min_args

 ### Format
 The commands are given in an array.
 The array can be formatted in two different ways as per the json spec